AaltoSciComp/python-for-scicomp/dependencies.rst

   - How do you install Python packages (libraries) that you use in your work?
     From PyPI using pip?
 From other places using pip?
 Using conda?
-  - How do track/record the dependencies?
+  - How do you track/record the dependencies?
 Do you write them into a file or README?
 Into ``requirements.txt`` or ``environment.yml``?
 How do you track this?
   - If you track dependencies in a file, why do you do this?
   - Have you ever experienced that a project needed a different version of a Python